 When is burn season?

-What can we do about barking dogs when Animal Services is closed?
+What can we do about barking dogs when Nevada Humane Society is closed?

--- Deputies attempt to contact homeowners.
+Deputies attempt to contact homeowners.
 If no one is home a tag notifying the homeowner of the noise complaint will be left.
-It is up to you to follow up with a complaint the next business day with the Animal Services Office.
+It is up to you to follow up with a complaint the next business day with the Nevada Humane Society.

 What should I do when I find a stray dog?

-Call Animal Services at (775)887-2171.
-If it is after hours you can keep the dog and call Animal Services the next day during business hours.
-Animal Services does not pick up strays after hours nor does the Sheriff's Office.
+Call Nevada Humane Society at (775) 887-2171.
+If it is after hours you can keep the dog and call NHS the next day during business hours.
+Nevada Humane Society does not pick up strays after hours nor does the Sheriff's Office.

 Who do I call when there is a bear in my yard?